myrrlyn/oeuvre/souls-and-arkays-shadow.md

 reddit: 16riq2
 tags:
 - metaphysics
+about: >
+  I don’t remember why I wrote this.
+I assume it was based on a discussion about how soul colors worked.

+  It’s not in the teslore Compendium, for good reason.
+I think I was right about the concept, though, so I want to keep it around until it gets rewritten.
 ---

 There are two types of souls, black and white.
 Black are the ten playable races